-One after the other, the various steps are displayed in the BOOT.H3X or BOOT.HCTX window.
-The test process is completed when the H3X or HCTX board is initialized.
+One after the other, the various steps are displayed in the BOOT.H3X window.
+The test process is completed when the H3X board is initialized.

 At the end of the hardware check, the hardware revisions information is displayed.
 The information is logged in the bootwins.log.